BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 | `folds` | `int` | Number of folds required for split. | 5 |
 ---

-## How to execute the Data Pipeline (Windows OS only) from a Docker image
+## Executing the Data Pipeline on a Docker Container (Windows only)

 This guide explains how to run the data pipeline using the `run_data_pipeline.bat` script on a Windows OS environment.
 The script offers an automated and convenient way to trigger the pipeline processes.
 Before executing the script, please ensure that you have loaded the provided docker image on the host machine.
 This can be done via the following command: